dfinity/portal/docs/developer-docs/production/best-practices.md

 5. Use the `compacting-gc` setting, especially in append-only scenarios, to allow access to larger heaps and reduce the cost of copying large, stationary objects.

 #### Rust
-1. Exercise caution with Vec<u8> and String types for state serialization.
+1. Exercise caution with `Vec<u8>` and `String` types for state serialization.
+Due to Rust limitations, using these types would increase the number of instructions required to encode or decode the message
 2. Refer to recommended blogs and articles for effective Rust canister development.

 #### Resources